 I’m Cherie Lew, a Shell HR Business Partner based in Singapore and I want to tell you why I love working in Shell.
 But before I go into the three reasons, let me start from the beginning.
 Like any good love affair, here’s the part where I fell in love.
 During the recruitment process, when I was prepared to be judged by the letters on my transcript, Shell asked me questions about my values and aspirations instead.
 Where I expected standard replies from Shell and fretted about being evaluated in my first assessment centre, Shell surprised me with warmth.
 I was gently reminded that I held an equal power to assess the company for their fit to me.
 At the end of the day, saying “yes” was an easy choice; I felt accepted for who I am as a person, instead of simply what I had achieved as a student.

-This is the photo-story of HR Business Partner Cherie Lew, based in Singapore.
+This is the photo-story of Cherie Lewwho, as of March 2017, is an HR Business Partner based in Singapore.
 Cherie describes her exciting journey of discovery and growth over the past few years, and credits Shell’s strong values, inspiring leaders and friendly, diverse workforce as the reasons she loves working at Shell.

 My first Shell Mentor, Martha Fernandez (pictured) cheered me on and offered me a safe space to talk about my development.
 I'm very grateful for her support.